WFI chief Brij Bhushan to showcase political muscle at Ayodhya rally

 The rally is reportedly the first political activity of Singh, who has been staying away from political programmes since the Delhi Police registered two FIRs against him earlier this month

-LUCKNOW The ongoing controversy over charges of sexual harassment against Wrestling Federation of India chief and BJP’s Kaiserganj MP Brij Bhushan Sharan Singh seems to have become a “political battle”.
+LUCKNOW The ongoing controversy over charges of sexual harassment against Wrestling Federation of India chief and BJP’s Kaiserganj MP Brij Bhushan Sharan Singh seems to have triggered a “political battle”.

 While protesting wrestlers took out a candlelight march at India Gate in New Delhi on Tuesday in support of their demand for action against the WFI chief, Brij Bhushan has reportedly planned a Jan Chetna Maha Rally at Ram Katha Park in Ayodhya on June 5 to showcase his political strength for the 2024 Lok Sabha elections.